sls1005/nim-goto/README.md

 main()
 ```

-### How it works?
+### How it works

-As we know, Nim code can be compiled to C. Although Nim itself doesn't have `goto`, we can affect the generated C code and create a label.
+As we know, Nim code can be compiled to C. Although Nim itself doesn't have `goto`, we can still put a label in the generated C code.

-Note that this only works on C-like backends.
-In addition to that, labels also used by the Nim compiler.
-To prevent conflicts, underscores should never be a part of a label name.
+### Note

++ As this emits C code, it can only be used with the C-like backends.

++ The Nim compiler also use labels in the C code.
+So please never use a label whose name with one or more underscores (`_`) in its name, or the result is unpredictable.

++ This is unstable.
+Use it on your own risk.